Blue Is the Warmest Colour: Casting

 In late 2011, a casting call was held in Paris to find the ideal actress for the role of Adèle.
 Casting director Sophie Blanvillain first spotted Adèle Exarchopoulos and then arranged for her to meet Kechiche.
 Exarchopoulos described how her auditions with Kechiche over the course of two months consisted of improvisation of scenarios, discussions, and sitting in a café, without talking, while he observed her.
-It was later, a day before the New Year, that Kechiche decided to offer Exarchopoulos the leading role in the film; as he said in an interview, "I chose Adèle the minute I saw her.
+It was later, a day before the New Year, that Kechiche decided to offer Exarchopoulos the leading role in the film; he later said in an interview, "I chose Adèle the minute I saw her.
 I had taken her for lunch at a brasserie.
 She ordered lemon tart and when I saw the way she ate it I thought, 'It's her!'."

 Léa Seydoux was cast as Emma ten months before principal photography began.
 Kechiche felt that Seydoux "shared her character's beauty, voice, intelligence and freedom" and that she has "something of an Arabic soul".
 He added, "What was decisive during our meeting was her take on society: She's very much tuned in to the world around her.
 She possesses a real social awareness, she has a real engagement with the world, very similar to my own.
 I was able to realise to how great an extent, as I spent a whole year with her between the time she was chosen for the role and the end of shooting."
 Speaking to IndieWire on the preparation for her role, Seydoux said, "During those ten months [before shooting] I was already meeting with him and being directed.
 We would spend hours talking about women and life; I also took painting and sculpting lessons, and read a lot about art and philosophy."